-Situated in Ireland's Ancient East, and at the heart of the historical barony of Farney, Carrickmacross Workhouse which has been lovingly and carefully restored, showcases our heritage and the best that South Monaghan has to offer.
+Situated in Ireland's Ancient East, and at the heart of the historical barony of Farney, Carrickmacross Workhouse, one of the few remaining Irish Workhouses to be lovingly and carefully restored, showcases our heritage and the best that South Monaghan has to offer.

 - Visit Carrickmacross Workhouse Famine Museum.
 The Workhouse is open for 1 hour tours from 9am to 5pm, Mondays to Fridays all year - individual, family, group, school, and bus tours welcome!

 - Offices and Training rooms to rent at Carrickmacross Workhouse.
 Our training rooms, meeting rooms and conference rooms are suitable for individuals or groups to hire for training, workshops, exhibitions and leisure activities.
 Also we currently have a number of offices to rent for start up businesses and enterprise development.

 There is evidence for human settlement in the vicinity of Carrickmacross since the beginning of the Mesolithic period over 9,000 years ago.
 Flint arrowheads and broad flint flakes have been recovered from lakeshore deposits, crannogs and fields in the nineteenth century and represent our earliest culture of hunter gatherers, the first settlers in Ireland.
 Some of these artifacts are now in the National Museum of Ireland.

 - Visit Carrickmacross Workhouse and view the Life & Death Exhibition, which depicts the settlements and living conditions of our Neolithic ancestors at Monanny, Carrickmacross 6,000 years ago.

 Exhibition courtesy of the National Roads Authority and Co Monaghan Museum

 Last December, Andrew Tyndall, former picture editor for ‘The West Australia’ newspaper,

 toured the Workhouse and subsequently published the following article and photographs -